cloudonlanapps/markdown_browser/README.md

 sudo apt install python3 python3-pip python3-venv -y
 cd example/server
 bash start_server.sh
 ```

-This will start the Flask server and serve on local as well as network address.
+This will start the Flask server and serve on both the local and network addresses.

 ```text
 ....